Advance healthcare directive: Values-based directives

 One alternative to a conventional healthcare proxy is the values history, a "two-part advance directive instrument that elicits patient values about terminal medical care and therapy-specific directives."
 The goal of this advance directive is to move away from a focus on specific treatments and medical procedures to a focus on patient values and personal goals.

 Studies suggest that values regarding financial and psychological burden are strong motivators in not wanting a broad array of end-of-life therapies.

 Another alternative to a conventional healthcare proxy is the medical directive, a document that describes six case scenarios for advance medical decision-making.
 The scenarios are each associated with a roster of commonly considered medical procedures and interventions, allowing the individual to decide in advance which treatments are wanted or not wanted under the circumstances.

 A study conducted to address concerns that a non-statutory advance directive might leave an incapacitated person with a document that may not be honored found that they are generally accepted.

 Psychiatric advance directives

 A psychiatric advance directive (PAD), also known as a mental health advance directive, is a written document that describes what a person wants to happen if at some time in the future they are judged to have a mental disorder in such a way that they are deemed unable to decide for themselves or to communicate effectively.

-A PAD can inform others about what treatment they want or don't want from psychiatrists or other mental health professionals, and it can identify a person to whom they have given the authority to make decisions on their behalf.
+A PAD can inform others about what treatment they want or do not want from psychiatrists or other mental health professionals, and it can identify a person to whom they have given the authority to make decisions on their behalf.
 A mental health advance directive is one kind of advance health care directive.